Start your DreamMaker remodeling franchise

 Then maybe it’s time to consider starting a DreamMaker remodeling franchise.
 However, there are challenges when starting a home remodeling and renovation franchise.
 It’s hard to decide if your company should specialize in kitchens, bathrooms, or nothing but counter tops.
 By design, DreamMaker has created systems and training you need to master bathroom and kitchen remodeling.
 DreamMaker franchisees also receive systems and vendor partnerships that allow them to profitably provide other interior remodeling services.
 Are you wondering, how owning a DreamMaker franchise can differ from starting your own remodeling business?
 See the comparison below between starting your own remodeling company versus starting a DreamMaker franchise.

 The Start-up Costs

-The table from Item 7 of our Franchise Disclosure Document outlines the startup costs for a DreamMaker franchise.
-The estimated startup costs includes $18,000 to $91,500 that we suggest franchisees reserve for working capital, salary for part-time office manager and personal living expenses during their first six to 12 months in business.
+The table from Item 7 of our Franchise Disclosure Document outlines all of our franchise startup costs.
+The estimated costs includes $18,000 to $91,500 that we suggest franchisees reserve for working capital, salary for part-time office manager and personal living expenses during their first six to 12 months in business.
 Not all franchise systems account for six to 12 months of personal living expenses and working capital expenses during the ramp-up phase when estimating startup costs, but they are important to consider so you’ll be prepared ahead of time to effectively address reasonable cash flow in building your business once it is open.

 If you would like to learn more about our Investment Breakdown, fill out the form at the bottom of the page to gain access to our FIC pages.